stewdio/handy.js/README.md

 and the open-source code repository is available at [https://github.com/stewdio/handy.js](https://github.com/stewdio/handy.js).

-**Shape vs. Gesture**.
+**Pose vs. Gesture**.
-You may notice we use the term “hand shape” rather than “hand gesture” and that’s because “gesture” implies movement over time and a spatial relationship to the body or other objects.
-Right now **Handy** is primarily concerned with the basic shape of a hand’s configuration.
+You may notice we use the term “hand pose” rather than “hand gesture” and that’s because “gesture” implies movement over time and a spatial relationship to the body or other objects.
+Right now **Handy** is primarily concerned with the basic pose of a hand’s configuration.
 But it’s still early days—and yes, full hand gesture recognition is on the roadmap 👍